Browse: BuenosTours › Buenos Aires Guide › Local › Famous Figures › Jorge Luis Borges

 Borges’ San Telmo Office

-My hopes to see Borges’ old office and the library were dashed when the front desk informed me the museum was under renovation until February for a new exhibit.
+My hopes to see Borges’ old office and the library were dashed when the front desk informed me the museum was under renovation.
 Borges is still very much a part of the building today.
-From October to December, French artist Christian Boltanski paid tribute to Borges at the library with his “Flying Books,” exhibit, where he suspended hundreds of opened books from the ceiling.
-Although I didn’t attend, the exhibit gave the building a surreal image.
+Here, French artist Christian Boltanski once paid tribute to Borges at the library with his “Flying Books,” exhibit, where he suspended hundreds of opened books from the ceiling.

 I walked back to Avenida de Mayo and took the A Line, the oldest subway line in the Southern Hemisphere, which connects to the C line going to Retiro.
 I got off at Plaza San Martin, which is a short block from one of Borges’ old apartments where he lived intermittently for 40 years.
 Located at Maipu 994, and closed off to the public, I was only able to take pictures of the outside.
 The doorman informed me that Borges lived on the sixth floor.
 I asked if he knew of any places where I could find a good collection of Borges work, and he suggested the Centro Cultural Borges in the Galerias Pacifico mall.
 I was certain he was fooling me.
 A Borges center in a shopping mall?
 With too much time on my hands, I went with low expectations.